scottjrainey/cr-bot-sjr/README.md

 ## TL;DR

 Experiment with LLMs in non-production GitHub workflows.
 Explore ideas around _prompt engineering_, _CI/CD_ actions, and _LLM_ model differences using this skeleton.
 Fork this project, then use it to create your own GitHub app.
 Configure the app with the needed permissions and secrets.
-If needed, create a [Langfuse][langfuse] account.
-Add initial prompts from `prompts/` to Langfuse.
+If needed, create a [Langfuse][langfuse] account, or spin up a local container.
+Add initial prompts from below.
 Install and configure the app on a repo and start creating PRs to `main` with this codebase running locally:

 In one terminal, start smee.io routing to the local machine: